Nicholasdgiles/nicholasgiles.github.io/_posts/2015-05-23-transunion-hackathon.markdown

 ---
 <img src="http://nicholasgiles.com/assets/images/transunion1.png" alt="TransUnion Mobile App">

-<p> As a UI/UX designer on the TransUnion 2015 hackathon Team Hackasaurus Rex, I designed the user interface of the web and iOS application and contributed to the marketing and ideation process.
-In order for our project to be easily integrated into TU’s existing services, the UI was designed to comply with branding guidelines down to pixel perfect detail. </p>
+<p>As a UI/UX designer at the TransUnion 2015 hackathon, I worked with a team to wireframe and prototype a web and mobile iOS application.
+I also designed the user interface assets that were implemented into the final working prototype.
+In order for our project to be easily integrated into TransUnion’s existing services, the UI was designed to comply with branding guidelines down to pixel perfect detail.</p>

 <img src="http://nicholasgiles.com/assets/images/transunion2.jpg" alt="Wireframes">